 Yes, You Can Bargain on Hotel Rates

-Don’t forget that you have the power to bargain, especially if you’re staying multiple nights or it’s outside of high season.
-That’s true for budget hotels and upscales ones alike.
+Don’t forget that you have the power to bargain for the lowest price they’ll accept, especially if you’re staying multiple nights or it’s outside of high season.
+That’s true for budget hotels and upscale ones alike.
 Here’s what Consumer Reports had to say on that subject:

 Only 28 percent of survey respondents tried bargaining, yet 78 percent of those who did won an upgrade or a lower rate.
 (Success rates were higher for people who haggled over the phone than for those who did in person.)
 When we challenged 16 students at the Columbia University Graduate School of Journalism to get hotel rates reduced, all succeeded, scoring discounts of 5 to 32 percent.